Part 2 of 3

 In conclusion, traditional ranking systems in real estate analysis

-and analysts can gain a deeper understanding of how countries stack up in terms
+decisions for international consultants and analysts.
+By harnessing innovative data-driven methodologies such as effect coding, international consultants and analysts can gain a deeper understanding of how countries stack up on property market metrics.

 Challenging traditional rankings and identifying outliers through